 Gross Domestic Product

-- Nominal culture GDP increased 1.5% to $16.8 billion during the fourth quarter of 2022; it has been steadily rising since the third quarter of 2020.
+• Nominal culture GDP increased 2.0% to $16.0 billion during the first quarter of 2023; it has been steadily rising since the third quarter of 2020.

-- Real culture GDP (taking inflation into account) was 5.2% above its pre-pandemic level in the fourth quarter of 2022.
+• Real culture GDP (taking inflation into account) was 3.9% above its pre-pandemic level in the first quarter of 2023.

-- The real GDP for the live performance domain increased 1.0% during the fourth quarter of 2022.
-This was slightly better than the whole economy, which flatlined at 0.2%.
+• The real GDP for the live performance domain increased 3.1% during the first quarter of 2023.
+This was considerably better than the whole economy, which flatlined at 0.2%.

-- As of the last quarter of 2022, real GDP for the live performance domain was still 11.0% away from full recovery.
+• As of the first quarter of 2023, real GDP for the live performance domain was still 5.3% away from its pre-pandemic level.

 Employment, National Culture Indicators

-- Employment in the live performance domain decreased by 1.9% in the fourth quarter of 2022.
-This was the first decrease after a series of five consecutive quarterly increases.
-At 69,905 jobs in the fourth quarter of 2022, employment in the live performance domain was 5.7% away from its pre-COVID level.
+• Employment in the live performance domain increased 2.9% in the first quarter of 2023.
+At 76,960 jobs, employment in the live performance domain is 1.7% away from its pre-COVID level.

 Revenue, Annual Survey of Service Industries